-I recently bid a bittersweet goodbye to my beloved Winnebago Travato camper van, which was a fantastic RV and daily driver for the 2-1/2 years I had the pleasure of owning it.
-It moved on to some ecstatic new owners in Utah who are planning a ton of exciting adventures with their first RV.
-I couldn’t be happier with the outcome of the “adoption” of my baby to its next home, plus making new friends in the process! 🙂
+I recently bid a bittersweet goodbye to my Winnebago Travato camper van, which was a fantastic RV and daily driver for the 2-1/2 years I had the pleasure of owning it.
+It moved on to a great new home, with owners who are planning a ton of exciting adventures with their first RV.
+I couldn’t be happier, plus I made some fun new friends in the process! 🙂

-I had started shopping a little while back for my next class B camper van.
-Knowing that I’ll hopefully still have my dogs for a while, that I love driving to visit my friends and family scattered across this continent, and there’s tons of destinations I still want to explore in North America, RVing will be my primary method of travel much of the time – for a few more years, anyway!
-I knew I wanted my next van to meet more of my current needs and provide a fresh start in this next chapter of my life and travels.
+I had started shopping a little while back for my next RV.
+I knew I wanted another class B / camper van.
+Knowing that I’ll hopefully have my dogs for a while longer, that I love driving to visit friends and family scattered across the continent, and that there’s a substantial number of destinations I still want to explore in North America, RVing will likely be my primary method of travel for a few more years.
+I was also just ready for a fresh start in this next memory-making chapter of my life and travels.

 Choosing the Ford narrowed my options considerably, because very few Class B RV’s on the Ford Transit exist at the time of writing this.
-Fortunately, when I found the newer Coachmen Crossfit model, it seemed like an ideal next van for me.
+Fortunately, when I found the newer Coachmen Crossfit 22C (since renamed the Coachmen Beyond 22C), it seemed like an ideal next van for me.

 The exterior and interior both have an aesthetic I love – a modern yet clean appearance.
 The exterior should be stealthier when parking it in public places, and the interior will serve as a blank slate to decorate to my tastes.